pensjonatus/flash-fiction/blog/lonely.md

 ---
-title: 'Lonely'
+title: Lonely
 date: '2013-08-22'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 They were done shooting for the day, the crew were turning off the powerful